Natashquan: History

+Natashquan is an Innu name generally translated as "where we caught the Black bear" or as "he hunts the bear".
+In 1684, the explorer Louis Jolliet spelled other spellings appearing with time.
+Noutascoüan, Nontascouanne, Natasquan, Nataskwan, Natashkwan, Natosquan, Nataskouan.

-While Jacques Cartier had visited the area in 1534 and a trading post already existed in 1710 at the mouth of the Natashquan River, the settlement of Natashquan in the eponymous township was not founded until 1855 when the first settlers arrived.
-They were Acadians from the Magdalen Islands, particularly from Amherst Island (île du Havre Aubert).
-That same year, the Notre-Dame-de-Natashquan Mission was founded on the west bank of the Little Natashquan River.
-In 1869, the township was officially established, and in August 1872, the post office opened.
-In 1907, the place was incorporated as a township municipality.
-For many decades Natashquan was dependent on fishing, but nowadays few fishermen remain.
+A trading post already existed in 1710 at the mouth of the Natashquan River, the settlement of Natashquan in the eponymous township was not founded until 1855 when the first settlers arrived.
+They were Acadians from the Magdalen Islands, particularly Île du Havre Aubert (in English Amherst Island), Île du Cap aux Meules (in English Grindstone).

+In 1855, the name Notre-Dame-de-Natashquan was given to the mission founded on the west bank of the Little Natashquan River.
+In 1869, Natashquan became the name of a township on the North Shore, in 1907, the name was transferred to the township municipality established in 1907.

+The post office opened in August 1872.

 In 1958, the first electricity cooperative was formed and electricity was finally installed in homes.
 Television followed in the 1970s.